.

 Pampa

-The Pampas are the fertile South American lowlands that include the Argentine provinces of Buenos Aires, La Pampa, Santa Fe, and Cordoba, most of Uruguay, and the southernmost end of Brazil, Rio Grande do Sul, covering more than .
-These vast plains are only interrupted by the low Ventana and Tandil hills near Bahia Blanca and Tandil(Argentina), with a height of and respectively.
+The Pampas are the fertile South American lowlands that include the Argentine provinces of Buenos Aires, La Pampa, Santa Fe, and Cordoba, most of Uruguay, and the State of Rio Grande do Sul, in the southernmost end of Brazil covering more than .
+These vast plains are only interrupted by the low Ventana and Tandil hills near Bahia Blanca and Tandil (Argentina), with a height of and respectively.
 The climate is mild, with precipitation of to , more or less evenly distributed through the year, making the soils appropriate for agriculture.
-The average rainfall is to per year.
-This area is also one of the distinct physiographic provinces of the larger Parana-Paraguay Plain division.
+This area is also one of the distinct physiography provinces of the larger Parana-Paraguay Plain division.
+These plains contain unique wildlife because of the different terrains around it.
+Some of this wildlife includes the rhea, the badger, and the praire chicken.

 The World Wildlife Fund divides the Pampa into three distinct ecoregions.
 The Uruguayan savanna lies east of the Uruguay River, and includes all of Uruguay and the southern portion of Brazil's state of Rio Grande do Sul.
 The Humid Pampas include eastern Buenos Aires Province, and southern Entre Rios Province.
 The Semi-arid Pampas includes western Buenos Aires Province and adjacent portions of Santa Fe, Cordoba, and La Pampa provinces.
-The Pampas are bounded by the drier Argentine espinal grasslands, which form a semi-circle around the north, east, and south of the Humid Pampas.
+The Pampas are bounded by the drier Argentine espinal grasslands, which form a semicircle around the north, east, and south of the Humid Pampas.

 External links